How to Start a Telephone Answering Service

 - Plan: Follow a written agenda.
 Well-run one-on-one meetings are not free-for-all conversations.
 They follow an agenda just as any other good meeting does.
 A one-on-one meeting agenda might include such topics as current projects, progress on yearly development goals, current challenges, and so forth.

-One-on-one meetings rarely go from nonexistent or dysfunctional to perfect overnight.
+Dealing with Obstacles: One-on-one meetings rarely go from nonexistent or dysfunctional to perfect overnight.
 For that reason, managers should prepare to overcome a variety of obstacles.
-Read the full article to learn how to deal with four common obstacles.

 If you’ve fallen out of the habit of holding regular one-on-one meetings or if you’re not getting all you could from them, now is the time to take another look.
 After all, can you really afford not to?